grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 discovery (if found at all) is publicized.

-Taking advantage of this mind-boggling statistical phenomenon whereby any participation, even in complete secrecy, affects the outcome _is_ what makes Satoshi's invention so remarkably brilliant.
+Taking advantage of this mind-boggling statistical phenomenon whereby any participation affects the outcome even if in complete secrecy and without success, _is_ what makes Satoshi's invention so remarkably brilliant.

 It is noteworthy that since SHA is progress-free, each attempt could be thought of as a participant joining the effort and immediately